-- (e) The Vehicle Replacement Reserve Fund (Renovation and Replacement). - (f) Buildings, Equipment, and Facilities Reserve Fund. - (g) Compressed Natural Gas (CNG) Fueling Station & Facilities Reserve Fund.
+- (e) The Vehicle Replacement Reserve Fund (Renovation and Replacement). - (f) Buildings, Equipment, and Facilities Reserve Fund. - (g) Compressed Natural Gas (CNG) Fueling Station & Facilities Reserve Fund. - (h) Emergency and Contingency Reserve Fund.

 Section 2.
 District funds may be deposited into one or more accounts of different types, including: (i) restricted accounts, to be restricted in use or application by contract, trust, ordinance or otherwise, (ii) general accounts, the depository of general funds for general purposes of the District, and (iii) payroll accounts, the depository of general funds for the payment of the District's payroll.